 Xiaomi’s early years saw the company launching one main device offering every year with up to three variants.
 In 2014, however, the company began to introduce multiple smartphone lineups including its existing Mi flagship, the Redmi Note phablet range, and the entry-level Redmi series.
 While the Mi lineup, in particular, is Xiaomi’s flagship offering, the phones under this series remain affordable without compromising hardware performance, among other things.

-For its price range, the Mi 8 may not be anything close to a flagship phone until you see its design.
+For its price range, the Xiaomi Mi 8 may not be anything close to a flagship phone until you see its design.
 It’s got a premium look, thanks to the glass front and back panels with a 7000 series aluminum frame.
 Keep in mind, though, that the device doesn’t support wireless charging despite its glass back.
 Nonetheless, this design effectively gives it a premium feel.

 Unfortunately, just like any other flagship device with a glass body, the Mi 8 is prone to smudges.
 Thankfully, this is easily resolved with a clear jelly case that ships with it.
 The phone drops the usual 16:9 aspect ratio for a tall display that’s punctuated with a notch at the top to accommodate the front camera and – super fast – IR face recognition.
 The phone’s edges also have nice curves.

 At the back of the device sits the dual camera setup, which can be found in the upper left-hand side.
 The camera module bulges out, making the device tilt slightly when it’s sitting on its back.
 The fingerprint scanner sits far above the Mi logo at the back of the phone as well.